EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ### App assertion encryption

 Although the app assertion does not contain security relevant information, a TA MAY use it to pass implementation specific parameters to the AP.

-It is RECOMMENDED to encrypt the app assertion and provide it as JWE.

-### Password Encryption

-APs MAY require TAs to use password encryption for authenticating ROs.
-If an AP requires password encryption, the TA MUST format the token request as following:

-1. The password MUST contain a [JWE](https://tools.ietf.org/html/rfc7516) as password token.

-2. The password token MUST be encrypted for the authorization service following the encryption requirements of the authorization service.

-3. The password token's payload MUST contain a JWS as user token.

-4. The user token MUST be signed by the token agent using the same key as the client assertion.

-4. The user token's ```sub``` claim MUST match the username of the request.

-5. The user token MUST contain a ```password``` claim.

-6. The user token's ```password``` claim MUST contain the password as provided by the resource owner.